bao-huynh-ostv/titan-python-roadmap/minh-docs/datatypes/string.md

 ut labore et dolore magna aliqua.""" print(a)
 ```
+---
 ## Strings are Arrays
-Strings in Python are **arrays of bytes** representing unicode of characters.\
+Strings in Python are **arrays of bytes** representing unicode of characters.
-However, Python does not have a character data type, a single character is a string with a length of 1.\
+However, Python does not have a character data type, a single character is a string with a length of 1.
 Square brackets [] can be used to access elements of the string.
 ```python
 a = "Hello world!"
 print(a[1])
 ```
+---
 ## Looping through a String
 Since strings are arrays, we can loop through the characters in a string, with a **`for`** loop
 ```python
 for x in "banana":
     print(x)
 ```
+---
 ## String length
 Use **`len()`** function:
 ```python
 a = "Hello, World!"
 print(len(a))
 ```
+---
 ## Check String
 Check if "free" is in the following text:
 ```python